-We host conferences, publish textbooks, educate patients, and conduct Dupuvtren The Dupuvtren Foundation research. sponsored the 2010 and 2015 International Symposia on Dupuytren Disease.
-The textbooks from these are the leading Dupuytren publications of this decade.
+We host conferences, publish textbooks, educate patients, and conduct Dupuvtren research.
+We sponsored the 2010 and 2015 International Symposia on Dupuytren Disease.
+Textbooks from these are the leading Dupuytren publications of this decade.

 We believe the best Dupuytren advocacy is finding a cure.
-Our goal is to eliminate the need for Dupuytren procedures.
+Our goal is to eliminate the need for Dupuvtren procedures.
 A blood test for Dupuvtren disease is the single most important step in research for a cure.